 Summer’s here, but you’ve still got time to get a grotty garden sorted.
-Our three-week guide to getting things gorgeous will help you make much better use of your space for warm, lazy days hopefully still to come
+Our three-week guide on how to revamp your garden will help you get things gorgeous and make much better use of your space for warm, lazy days hopefully still to come

 There’s a lot to consider when it comes to planning the perfect patio.
 Like orientation, the size and shape of the patio, paving materials, furniture, the right lighting and planting.
 You’ll also have to factor in access if your patio is not directly outside the rear door, drainage and even shade.
 After all, you don’t want to be blinded by sunlight all the time.

 Sounds expensive?
 It can be, but it is achievable and it can be done in three weeks (by you!) with proper planning and preparation – providing you’ve the necessary skills and know-how.
 The key is to draw up your design on paper first that way you can see clearly if your ideas work or whether you need to adjust.

 Get the basics right and the rest will fall into place